-Note: I also do a drill flying down the runway fully configured in ground effect inches off the runway placing the left gear on the centerline, then the right then on centerline to increase the pilots proficiency flying close to the runway near the touchdown speed and then go around.
+I also do a drill flying down the runway fully configured in ground effect inches off the runway placing the left gear on the centerline, then the right then on centerline to increase the pilots proficiency flying close to the runway near the touchdown speed and then go around.

-If there is noticeable roll with the flap extension or retraction in flight, after landing, the flaps are remeasured.
-Since the flap tube is rather springy, I will look to see if there is binding or drag on extension that I may have missed and normally the difference is a slightly crooked flap tube or difference in flap hanging causing about a degree difference in flap extension.
+If there is noticeable roll with the flap extension or retraction in flight, land and investigate.
+After landing, the flap angles are remeasured, and flap retraction from up to fully extended in increments is measured.
+Since the flap tube is rather springy, I will look to see if there is binding or drag on extension that I may have been missed and normally the difference is a slightly crooked flap tube or difference in flap hanging causing about a degree difference in flap extension.
 I personally don't mind if a couple clicks of aileron trim zeros out the roll in flight, but anything approaching 2-5 degrees of roll per second must be corrected.
 There are three primary techniques I use.
-If cruise trim is perfect clean then I know the only issue is with the flap geometry.
+If cruise trim is perfect when flaps up (clean) then I know the only issue is with the flap extension geometry.